 - Chronic headaches

-Treatment for whiplash varies with each case.
+Treatment varies with each case.
 Victims may be required to apply heat, perform exercises, or limit mobility with a neck brace.

-If another party’s negligence or reckless resulted in your whiplash injury, you may be eligible to receive compensation for your damages.
-Contact an Oklahoma whiplash attorney of the Abel Law Firm by calling (405) 239-7046 to discuss your case.
+If another party’s negligence or recklessness resulted in your injury, you may be eligible to receive compensation for your damages.
+Contact an Oklahoma personal injury attorney of the Abel Law Firm by calling (405) 239-7046 to discuss your case.